Jesalim/Todo-frontend/README.md

 To sign in, enter your email address and password on the sign-in page.

 ### Adding a Task
 To add a task, click on the "Add Task" button on the dashboard page.
-You will be asked to enter a task name, description, priority level, and status.
+You will be asked to enter a task name and description.

 ### Updating a Task
 To update a task, click on the "Update" button next to the task you want to update in the table of all tasks.
-You will be able to edit the task name, description, priority level, and status.
+You will be able to edit the task name and description.
 Deleting a Task

 To delete a task, click on the "Delete" button next to the task you want to delete in the table of all tasks.
 You will be asked to confirm that you want to delete the task before it is permanently removed from the system.
 Contributing